|by L. James Hammond|

-She might 'a' been a grandam ere she died.
+She might ha’ been a grandam ere she died.

-And so may you; for a light heart lives long.
+And so may you; for a light heart lives long.25

 Anne lived to be more than ninety.

-Oxford’s affair with Anne Vavasor angered Elizabeth, who imprisoned Oxford and Anne in the Tower of London.
-It also angered Anne’s relatives, and sparked a brawl between Oxford and Anne’s uncle, Thomas Knyvet.
-Oxford was wounded in the brawl.
-Ogburn sees a parallel between the Capulet-Montague brawls, in Romeo and Juliet, and the Oxford-Knyvet brawls: “Oxford’s dangerous wound from Knyvet’s weapon”, Ogburn writes, “I take to be Mercutio’s from Tybalt’s."
-Ogburn thinks that this wound may explain why the poet speaks, in the sonnets, of his lameness.
+Oxford’s affair with Anne Vavasour angered Elizabeth, who imprisoned Oxford and Anne in the Tower of London.
+It also angered Anne’s relatives, and sparked a series of sword duels between Oxford and Anne’s uncle, Thomas Knyvet.
+Oxford was wounded in the duels, and at least one of his servants was killed.
+Ogburn sees a parallel between the Capulet-Montague brawls, in Romeo and Juliet, and the Oxford-Knyvet brawls: “Oxford’s dangerous wound from Knyvet’s weapon”, Ogburn writes, “I take to be Mercutio’s from Tybalt’s.”26 Ogburn thinks that this wound may explain why the poet speaks, in the sonnets, of his lameness.

-When Oxford was thirty-six, Elizabeth granted him an annuity of £1,000; he continued receiving this annuity during the last eighteen years of his life. £1,000 was a very large sum at that time.
-Ogburn believes that the annuity was granted in 1586 because the war with Spain was then looming, and Elizabeth wanted to promote a spirit of patriotism and national unity.
+In 1586, when Oxford was 36, Elizabeth granted him an annuity of £1,000; he continued receiving this annuity during the last eighteen years of his life. £1,000 was a very large sum at that time.
+Ogburn believes that the annuity was granted in 1586 because war with Spain was looming, and Elizabeth wanted to promote a spirit of patriotism and national unity.
 Such a spirit is found in many of Shakespeare’s plays, especially Henry V and the other plays dealing with English history.
 Before the age of movies and television, drama was an important force in society, a force that any monarch would want to utilize.

 In the same year in which he received this annuity, Oxford served on the tribunal that was sitting in judgment on Mary Queen of Scots.
 Portia’s speech on mercy in The Merchant of Venice seems to have been designed to dissuade Elizabeth from executing Mary.
 Portia says that mercy is